dasch-swiss/dsp-api/docs/05-internals/design/api-v2/how-to-add-a-route.md

 route will construct a responder request message and pass it to `RouteUtilV2.runRdfRouteWithFuture` to handle the request.

-Finally, add your `knoraApiPath` function to the `apiRoutes` member variable in `KnoraService`.
+Finally, add your route's `knoraApiPath` function to the `apiRoutes` member variable in `KnoraService`.
 Any exception thrown inside the route will be handled by the `KnoraExceptionHandler`, so that the correct client response (including the HTTP status code) will be returned.